-The primary area of Martin's practice is employment but he also has considerable experience of professional liability,commercial and construction litigation.
+The primary area of Martin's practice is employment but he also has considerable experience of professional liability, commercial and professional regulatory law..

 Martin is able to accept instructions under the Bar’s Public Access scheme.

 Martin is an ADR Group Accredited Mediator and has acted as Mediator in over a dozen employment and professional negligence disputes through Littleton Dispute Resolution Services Limited.

 Martin has extensive experience of High Court employment litigation.
 He has advised in connection with and appeared in litigation for interim relief and final remedies based on covenants and implied contractual or fiduciary duties involving (amongst others) bond dealers, insurance brokers, architects and stockbrokers.
 He has given many lectures on the subject.
 Recent work includes acting for a major energy supply company in an application for interim relief against an energy broker and ex employees of the company concerning confidential information relating to customers.

 Litigation between businesses has always formed part of Martin’s practice at the Bar.
 His employment practice will often give rise to questions involving contracts between companies as well as those with employees whether the issue arises in the competition field or otherwise – for example in business sale agreements or agency arrangements.
 Acting for or against senior employee shareholders necessitates consideration of unfair prejudice remedies.

 Martin has also worked in the wider commercial arena covering debt recovery insolvency claims – appearing- for example for McDonalds in McDonald's Restaurants Ltd v Urbandivide Co Ltd – where Parker J was persuaded that a winding up petition against McDonalds should be restrained.

 Martin acts for employers and employees in most areas of employment law.
 Although much of his work is for private sector clients Martin has very considerable experience of the public sector, local government, the NHS and educational establishments.
 He understands the particular difficulties and nuances of public sector work.